bolt/core/UPGRADING.md

-# From Bolt 5.2
+# From Bolt 5.2 to 6.0

+## Replaced `tightenco/collect` with `illuminate/collections`

+If you were using classes from `Tightenco\Collect\Support`, you should replace them with `Illuminate\Support\` or install the deprecated `tightenco/collect` library yourself.

-## Drop knplabs/doctrine-behaviors dependency
+## Dropped `knplabs/doctrine-behaviors` dependency

-The `knplabs/doctrine-behaviors` package has been removed from the Bolt core.

-The translation behavior has been integrated.
+The `knplabs/doctrine-behaviors` package has been removed from the Bolt core, but the translation behavior that was used by Bolt core has been integrated.

-Namespace changes:
+The following classes have replaced:

 | Old class                                                            | New class                                            |
 |----------------------------------------------------------------------|------------------------------------------------------|